Below are some links to information about the DPRK

 A BBC investigation of who is giving humanitarian aid to the DPRK which shows the dramatic drop in food aid in recent years, particularly from China and South Korea.

 The Global Hunger Index shows North Korea is almost into the "Alarming" level and the World Food Program reports that more than 40 percent of the population are undernourished and require humanitarian assistance.
+A BBC report in November 2019 suggests that the current year's harvest is going to be poor partly as a result of floods in September.

 Although rather out of date, this article from The Atlantic gives some interesting insight into humanitarian work in the DPRK.